-Buying a student laptop direct from manufacturers like Dell, Lenovo, Samsung and HP: Look for education discounts, but be wary of return policies.
+Buying a student laptop or tablet direct from manufacturers like Dell, Lenovo, Samsung and HP: Look for education discounts, but be wary of return policies.

-Another option is to buy a student laptop for distance learning directly from the company that manufactures it.
+Another option is to buy a student laptop or tablet for distance learning directly from the company that manufactures it.
 Dell Computer, Lenovo, and HP run frequent sales on their websites.

-Several manufacturers like Samsung and Lenovo offer education discounts.
+Several manufacturers like Microsoft, Samsung, Dell and Lenovo also offer education discounts or other promotions.

 However, computer manufacturers’ return policies are not uniformly consumer-friendly.
 Comparing Lenovo, Dell, Samsung and HP’s return policies, all four require you to obtain a return authorization form prior to shipping your computer back.
 In addition, Dell and HP may charge restocking fees and/or shipping charges for returns:

-Buying a student laptop from Samsung through its Education Discount Program.
+Buying a student laptop or tablet from Samsung through its Education Discount Program.

-If you’re looking for a Windows or Chrome-based PC, among computer manufacturers, Samsung offers some of the most generous discounts and return policies for student laptops among computer manufacturers.
+If you’re looking for a Windows or Chrome-based PC or Android-based device, among computer manufacturers, Samsung offers some of the most generous discounts and return policies for student laptops and tablets among major manufacturers.